 In this section, we discuss DME you rent.
-In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
 As a member of our plan, you usually will not own DME, no matter how long you rent it.

 In certain limited situations, we transfer ownership of the DME item to you.
 Call Member Services to find out about requirements you must meet and papers you need to provide.